FreeOrbit4D: Training-Free Arbitrary Camera Redirection for Monocular Videos via Foreground-Complete 4D Reconstruction: Introduction

 \section{Introduction}

-Camera redirection seeks to endow machines with the ability to synthesize novel video sequences from a source video along a user-specified camera trajectory~\cite{25iclr/cameractrl,25iclr/camtrol,24arxiv/yu_viewcrafter,25iccv/recammaster}.
+Camera redirection seeks to endow machines with the ability to synthesize novel video sequences from a source video along a user-specified camera trajectory~\cite{he2024cameractrl,hou2024training,yu2024viewcrafter,bai2025recammaster}.
 For example, consider the video interview footage in Fig.~\ref{fig:teaser}.
-Although recorded from a fixed viewpoint, we can easily imagine the same scene from the side, back, or top-down, by mentally reconstructing a consistent 3D world and replaying its dynamics from a virtual perspective.
-Enabling machines to perform this same task is central to applications such as Autonomous Driving~\cite{25corl/cao2025pseudo,25eswc/zhou2025predicting,24eccvw/zhou2023matters}, AR/VR~\cite{97servey/azuma_ar}, and cinematic effects like bullet-time replay from limited camera setups~\cite{21iccv/gao_dynnerf,23iccv/tian_mononerf,25neurips/zhangstable}.
-Today, in industry, such effects rely on costly multi-camera rigs and multi-view reconstruction techniques~\cite{20eccv/Ben_nerf,23tog/bernhard_3dgs}; enabling free-viewpoint camera redirection from a single video would democratize these experiences for everyday capture.
+Although recorded from a fixed viewpoint, we can easily imagine the same scene from the side, back, or top-down, by mentally reconstructing a 3D world and replaying its dynamics from a virtual perspective.
+This capability is central to applications such as Autonomous Driving~\cite{cao2025pseudo,zhou2025predicting,zhou2023matters}, AR/VR~\cite{azuma1997survey}, and cinematic effects like bullet-time replay from limited camera setups~\cite{gao2021dynamic,tian2023mononerf,zhang2025stable,wang2025bullettime}.
+Today, in industry, such effects rely on costly multi-camera rigs and multi-view reconstruction techniques~\cite{mildenhall2021nerf,kerbl20233d,tancik2023nerfstudio,jiang2025anysplat,charatan2024pixelsplat,chen2024mvsplat}; enabling free-viewpoint camera redirection from a single video would democratize these experiences for everyday capture.

 However, camera redirection from a single monocular video is inherently ill-posed.
-A monocular video captures only a narrow spatio-temporal view of a dynamic 3D scene, providing highly partial observations of the underlying 4D world.
+A monocular video captures only a narrow spatio-temporal view of a dynamic 3D scene, providing highly partial observations of the 4D world.
 The key challenge is to recover a complete and coherent plenoptic representation from this limited input, with consistent geometry and coherent motion.
-While prior methods can interpolate nearby novel views by reconstructing observed surfaces~\cite{20eccv/Ben_nerf,23tog/bernhard_3dgs,23iccv/tian_mononerf,24neurips/cai2024hdr}, they break down under large-angle viewpoint changes far from the original camera trajectory.
+While prior methods can interpolate nearby novel views by reconstructing observed surfaces~\cite{mildenhall2021nerf,kerbl20233d,tian2023mononerf}, they break down under large-angle viewpoint changes far from the original camera trajectory.
 In these regimes, the absence of visual grounding introduces severe geometric ambiguity, fundamentally limiting replay from arbitrary viewpoints.